Axway/open-docs-microsite-template/README.md

 ### Customize the site to use your Netlify CMS instance

 Make the following changes to get the **Edit on Netlify CMS** links on each page to link to the correct Netlify CMS app.
-The Netlify CMS app is available by default on the URL  <https://MYPROJECT-open-docs.netlify.app/admin/>.
+The Netlify CMS app is available by default on the URL  `https://MYPROJECT-open-docs.netlify.app/admin/`.

-**Note these steps are still TBC**
+**NOTE these steps are still TBC**

 #### Change baseURL in `config.toml` to the URL of your microsite